aberkow/a11y-menu-php/README.md

 - Generating menus from JSON
 - Providing access to the minimal styles and script from the a11y-menu package
-- Allowing developers a straightforward menu generation experience
+- Allowing developers a straightforward menu generation experience.
+The class exposes a single static method.

 ## Installation
 This package should be installed with composer - `composer require aberkow/a11y-menu-php`.